 I. How to Turn New Item Conversations Into Commitments

 New products are the heartbeat of Sweets & Snacks, and your team has done the hard work to get here.
-The product deserves a strong introduction.

 What we’ve seen work well across our clients is leading with the problem the product solves before getting into the product itself.
 Maybe there’s a gap in the category that shoppers are already signaling.
 Maybe there’s a format that the channel or retailer’s assortment is missing.
 When the story starts there, the product becomes the logical answer, and the buyer leans in because you’ve already connected it to something they care about.